 32.2.14 WUR transmit procedure

-There are three options for the PHY transmit procedure.
-The two options, for which typical transmit procedures are shown in Figure 32-11 (PHY transmit procedure for a WUR PPDU with LDR(#Ed)) and Figure 32-12 (PHY transmit procedure for a WUR PPDU with HDR(#Ed)), are selected if the TXVECTOR CHANNEL_BANDWIDTH parameter is set to WUR_CBW_20(#Ed) and the TXVECTOR WUR_DATARATE parameter is set to LDR (Low Data Rate) or HDR (High Data Rate)(#Ed), respectively.
+There are two options for the PHY transmit procedure-single channel and FDMA.
+The typical transmit procedures are shown in Figure 32-11 (PHY transmit procedure for a single channel WUR(#Ed)) and Figure 32-12 (PHY transmit procedure for FDMA(#Ed)).
+The first option is selected, if the TXVECTOR CHANNEL_BANDWIDTH parameter is set to WUR_CBW_20(#Ed).

-The third option is for the optional FDMA to transmit at a wider bandwidth if the TXVECTOR CHANNEL_BANDWIDTH parameter is equal to WUR_CBW_40 or WUR_CBW_80(#Ed).
+The second option is for the optional FDMA to transmit at a wider bandwidth if the TXVECTOR CHANNEL_BANDWIDTH parameter is equal to WUR_CBW_40 or WUR_CBW_80(#Ed).
 In this option WUR PPDU is simultaneously generated and transmitted on each of the 20 MHz channels.

-In all three options, in order to transmit data, the MAC generates a PHY-TXSTART.request primitive, which causes the PHY entity to enter the transmit state.
+For both the options, in order to transmit data, the MAC generates a PHY-TXSTART.request primitive, which causes the PHY entity to enter the transmit state.
 Further, the PHY is set to operate at the appropriate frequency through station management via the PLME, as specified in 32.3 (WUR PLME).
-Other transmit parameters, such transmit power, are set via the PHY-SAP using the PHY-TXSTART.request(TXVECTOR) primitive, as described in 32.1.2 (WUR_TXVECTOR and WUR_RXVECTOR parameters).
+Other transmit parameters, such as transmit power, are set via the PHY-SAP using the PHY-TXSTART.request(TXVECTOR) primitive, as described in 32.1.2 (WUR_TXVECTOR and WUR_RXVECTOR parameters).

 The PHY indicates the state of the primary channel and other channels for FDMA case via the PHYCCA.indication primitive (see 32.2.12.5 (CCA sensitivity) and 8.3.5.12 (PHY-CCA.indication)).
 Transmission of the PPDU shall be initiated by the PHY after receiving the PHY-TXSTART.request(TXVECTOR) primitive.
 The TXVECTOR elements for the PHY-TXSTART.request primitive are specified in Table 32-1 (WUR_TXVECTOR and WUR_RXVECTOR parameters).

 After the PHY legacy preamble transmission is started, the PHY entity immediately initiates BPSK-Mark transmission and performs any required scrambling and data encoding if needed as defined by parameters of the TXVECTOR, as described in 32.1.2 (WUR_TXVECTOR and WUR_RXVECTOR parameters).
 After BPSK-Mark transmission is started, the PHY entity initiates transmission of Sync field according to the data rate defined in TXVECTOR.
 The Sync transmission is followed by Manchester encoding of data field as described in 32.2.3 (Transmitter block diagram).
 The data shall be exchanged between the MAC and the PHY through a series of PHY-DATA.request(DATA) primitives issued by the MAC, and PHY-DATA.confirm primitives issued by the PHY.
-In FDMA case, PHY padding bits are appended to each 20 MHz channel to make the length of PPDU equal to the Length indicated in L-SIG.
+In FDMA case, PHY padding bits are appended, as needed, to each 20 MHz channel to make the length of PPDU equal to the Length indicated in L-SIG.

-Transmission can be prematurely terminated by the MAC through the PHY-TXEND.request primitive.
+Transmission may be prematurely terminated by the MAC through the PHY-TXEND.request primitive.

 WUR transmission is terminated by receiving a PHY-TXEND.request primitive.
 Each PHYTXEND.request primitive is acknowledged with a PHY-TXEND.confirm primitive from the PHY.
-In a single channel WUR transmission, normal termination occurs after the transmission of the final bit of the last WUR octet, according to the number of WUR octets indicated by Noctet (see 32.3.2 (Table of time and length characteristics)).
-In FDMA WUR transmission, normal termination occurs after the transmission of the final bit of the last WUR octet, according to the number of WUR octets indicated by Nmax_octet (see 32.3.2 (Table of time and length characteristics)).

-When the WUR transmission is completed the PHY entity enters the receive state.
+In a single channel WUR transmission, normal termination occurs after the transmission of the final bit of the last WUR octet, indicated by Noctet , which is defined as the WUR_MPDU_LENGTH in octets.
+The maximum value of the parameter is given in 32.3.2 (Table of time and length characteristics).
+In FDMA WUR transmission, normal termination occurs after the transmission of the final bit of the last WUR octet, indicated by Nmax_octet, which is defined as the maximum of WUR_MPDU_LENGTH in octets, over the 20 MHz channels.
+For a single channel WUR, Nmax_octet = Noctet.
+When the WUR transmission is completed the PHY entity enters the TX Idle state.

 A typical state machine implementation of the transmit PHY for a WUR transmission is provided in Figure 32-13 (PHY transmit state machine).
 Request (.request) and confirmation (.confirm) primitives are issued once per state as shown.